 The first recorded use of four quadrants of personality comes from Empedocles in the 5th century BC.
-Hippocrates in the 4th century BC believed that the four personality characteristics came from four fluids within our bodies.
-Galen (2nd century AD) first came up with the terms choleric, melancholic, phlegmatic and sanguine to describe the four dimensions of human personality.
+Hippocrates in the 4th century BC believed that the four personality types came from four fluids within our bodies.
+Galen (2nd century AD) first came up with the terms choleric, melancholic, phlegmatic and sanguine to describe the four categories of human personality.

-The origins of the modern DISC test date back to 1928 when William Marston published his landmark book “Emotions of Normal People.”
-Marston was a lawyer and a psychologist; he also contributed to the first polygraph test, authored self-help books, and even created the character “Wonder Woman!”
+DISC dates back to 1928 when William Marston published his landmark book “Emotions of Normal People.”
+Marston was a lawyer and a psychologist and contributed to the first polygraph test, authored self-help books, and even created the character “Wonder Woman!”

-Industrial psychologist Walter Clark developed these ideas into the first DISC profile in 1956.
-Clark created the ‘Activity Vector Analysis,’ a checklist of adjectives on which he asked people to indicate descriptions that were accurate about themselves.
+Psychologist Walter Clark developed these ideas into the first DISC profile in 1956.
+Clark created the ‘Activity Vector Analysis,’ a checklist of describing words on which he asked people to indicate descriptions that were true about them.
 The assessment was intended to be used by employers trying to find qualified employees.

 Is there a difference between DISC and DiSC?

-There are both similarities and differences between these tools.
+There are both similarities and differences between DISC and DiSC.
 Both tools are based on Marston and Clark’s original work, and both use similar categories and descriptors to describe the four personality types.